A Novel Multiple Imputation Approach For Parameter Estimation in Observation-Driven Time Series Models With Missing Data: Simulation Results

 \section{Simulation Results}

-The simulation results are presented in Figures \ref{fig:sce1_barma} to \ref{fig:sce3_uwarma}, displayed sequentially in this section.
+The simulation results are presented in Figures \ref{fig:sce1_barma} below and Figures 1 and 2 in the supplementary material.
 Each figure consists of twelve blocks.
 Each block represents a combination of parameter and proportion of missing data, described respectively in the columns and rows.
 Each block contains three box plots of the estimated parameters, two of which correspond to the stopping criteria (CVSC and VRSC, discussed in Section \ref{sc}), and one referring to the estimates based on the complete series.
 It is worth noting that the latter remain the same across the rows and serve only as a reference.